Code of Conduct Article III: Student Conduct, Section C

 • Possession of Disruptive Items: Unauthorized possession of a sound box, laser pointer, squirt gun, water balloon, or any other disruptive item; I-II

-• Possession and/or use of Portable Electronic Communication or Recording Devices: Unauthorized possession and/or use of cellular phone, pager, camera, video device, or audio device; I – II
+• Possession and/or use of Portable Electronic Communication or Recording Devices: Unauthorized possession and/or use of cellular phone, camera, video/audio device, or any other electronic device; I – II

 • Possession of Skateboards/ Rollerblades/Scooters/ATVs/ Snowmobiles: Unauthorized possession or use of a skateboard, scooter, rollerblades, all-terrain vehicle or snowmobile on school property; I-II